danielarco98/Final-Grade-Project/README.md

 Design and analysis of a psychophysical experiment which aims to establish if symmetry can be perceived as a continuous feature
-Each folder contains code and information about the experimental procedure:
+Each folder contains code and information about different stages of the experimental procedure:

 * Experiment:
 Contains code about the symmetric images creation procedure and experimental design